imvicencio/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 In this exercise, you will configure the API Management service in the Azure portal.

-### Task 1: Import API
+### Task 1: Import Events API

-In this task, you will import the Web API description to your API Management service to create an endpoint.
+In this task, you will import the Events API description to your API Management service to create an endpoint.

 1. In the Azure portal, navigate to the **hands-on-lab** resource group, and select your API Management Service from the list of resources.